-There have been almost 500 documented geopolitical cyber attacks around the world since 2009.
-Making cyberwarfare a major technological threat to nations and their citizens.
+There have been almost 500 documented geopolitical cyber attacks worldwide since 2009.
+They were making cyberwarfare a major technological threat to nations and their citizens.

-In this article, we hope to break down some of the numbers and gain insight into the nature of these attacks, where they originate from, and who they’re targeting.
+In this article, we hope to break down some numbers and gain insight into the nature of these attacks, where they originate from, and who they’re targeting.

 Between 2009 and 2018 there was a 440% increase in global documented attacks.

-The biggest increase in the number of attacks occurred in the last four years, with 2019 on-course to be the biggest year ever for geopolitical cyber attacks.
+The most significant increase in the number of attacks occurred in the last four years, with 2019 being the biggest year ever for geopolitical cyber attacks.

 Global cyberwarfare attacks